themarcelor/blog/_posts/2015-09-07-damn-you-localhost!-...and-other-musings-about-documentation.md

 And, at some point, for some of this stuff, we create documentation.

-We do this to explain how the awesome stuff we create works or to provide some guidance to layman on how to use it, sometimes even both pieces of information are provided.
-People forget stuff, move to different companies, different teams, they die, convert themselves to Orthodox Latvian, for whatever reason, there’s a point where a given piece of technology has to be maintained and extended, and the documentation is one of the pillars of such endeavour.
+We do this to explain how the awesome stuff we create works or to provide some guidance to layman on how to use it.
+Sometimes even both pieces of information are provided.
+People forget stuff, move to different companies, different teams, they die or convert themselves to Orthodox Latvian.
+For whatever reason, there’s a point where a given piece of technology has to be maintained and extended, and the documentation is one of the pillars of such endeavour.

-There are many formats for a given documentation:
+There are many formats that can be adopted when it comes to documentation:

 Official documentation: Vague, dull and filled with subliminal messages that reinforce the brand around the software’s manufacturer.
 Blog post / Wiki page: Way better.
 Sometimes hosted internally in some web-based collaboration system, Blogs and Wikis are widely used to document whatever is developed and can be extended through comments the and collaboration of all the team members.
 Personally, I like Blogs.
 The informal tone of it makes me enjoy the learning process.